AerisCloud/ansible-zookeeper/README.md

 This role automates the maintenance of a ZooKeeper cluster.

-In the context of the softwares we use, this could currently be leveraged as an alternative to either multicast or avahi/mDNS by the following applications:
+In the context of the software we use, this could currently be leveraged as an alternative to either multicast or avahi/mDNS by the following applications: